d-low/d-low.com_v3/README.md

         - https://github.com/jaketrent/html-webpack-template/blob/86f285d5c790a6c15263f5cc50fd666d51f974fd/index.html
   - [ ] Use consistent coding style for presentation components definition

-- [ ] Post features:
+- [ ] Posts
   - [ ] Image carousel
     - [x] Preload images
     - [x] Animations for open/close carousel
     - [x] Float last child right in image container
     - [x] Arrow key navigation
+    - [ ] Style issues on mobile
+      - [x] Full screen image with margin between them in mobile view
       - [ ] Show arrow buttons on hover, or only when no touch?
+      - [ ] Larger target area for buttons
-    - [ ] Style issues on mobile
+      - [ ] Better positioning of close button and caption on mobile
   - [ ] Read more link to toggle long text on mobile?